 From atop Pointe-Noire, admire the sheer cliffs of the Saguenay Fjord and beautiful Tadoussac Bay.
 In the summer, a whale could surface at any time.
-Visit the exhibition and talk to a guide to learn more about this fascinating place.

-Visiting with young children?
+Visiting with Young Children?
 Explore with Club Parka!

 Featured things to do